School of Biological and Marine Sciences

 Core modules

-This module is designed to enable learners to adapt to the Higher Education Learning Environment by the development of a more independent, reflective and self-managed approach to study, learning, scientific writing, time management and mathematical skills for the study of science.
+This module will introduce learners to some of the major global environmental challenges facing society today and how science has a role in tackling them.
+It will help enable learners to adapt to the Higher Education Learning Environment by the development of a more independent, reflective and self-managed approach to study, learning, scientific writing, time management and mathematical skills for the study of science.

-This module builds on the core ideas introduced in BIO012, introducing a range of additional biological concepts.
-There will be a strong emphasis on applying scientific principles to a wide range of topics in biology, including many hands-on learning experiences to ensure that key practical skills are developed.
+This module builds on the core ideas introduced in its partner module in the first semester, introducing a range of additional biological and marine concepts.
+There will be a strong emphasis on applying scientific principles to a wide range of topics in biology.

 • Progression routes